sameersbn/docker-redmine/README.md

 * username: **admin**
 * password: **admin**

+Make sure you visit the `Administration` link and `Load the default configuration` before creating any projects.

-You should now have the Redmine application up and ready for testing.
+You now have the Redmine application up and ready for testing.
 If you want to use this image in production the please read on.

 *The rest of the document will use the docker command line.
 You can quite simply adapt your configuration into a `docker-compose.yml` file if you wish to do so.*